Search This Blog

 This work may have had little real economic benefit but there was an oft repeated belief that given the chance poor people would never work, only laze about waiting to be fed bread and handed money so they needed to work at something every day in order not to lose the habit.
 Of course such beliefs were not universal.
 Even in the 1840s there were those who angrily questioned how people who employed servants to personally avoid doing any hard work felt qualified to make pronouncements on the subject of other people's "idleness".

 While the adults worked outside the children were supposed to be receiving an education.
 Later Victorian reports suggest the workhouse children had attended the Oxford Road infant school but on the 1841 census there was a schoolteacher on the workhouse premises who was responsible for educating the children directly.
+However those viewing the accounts, complained at the amount spent on paying for the boys to attend the Marlow National school (which also educated a few boys from Wycombe escorted there daily.)
+So perhaps the teacher was educating just the girls.

 The census shows far more children than adults in the workhouse.
 The youngest was just 4 days old.